Automatic-Ingest-Digital-Archives/SCALA/Manual Ingest/README.md

    </tbody>
 </table>

-#### iv.
+#### v.
 Delete system files <span title="The SCALA digital repository contains a delete system files function.
 However, including system files in your SIP includes a heavier METS-file.
 It is recommended to delete these before adding them in RODA-In."><i>[recommended]</i></span>

 Make sure to only execute this step after Create a filelist and filetree [recommended].